vsdip/vsdsram/README.md

 ### *Schematic of SenseAmplifier*
 ![](Circuit-Inv/SenseAmplifier.PNG)

-## *Getting Started with Ubuntu-Linux Ngspice Simulation*
-To Install Ngspice, Open terminal and Type
-`sudo apt-get install -y ngspice`
+3. Change the path or directory using `cd/SRAM/Netlist` to run the simulation.

-### To run Simulation
+### To run PreLayout Simulations
-1. Download the files or use `git clone https://github.com/Anushar123/SRAM`

-2. Change the path or directory using `cd/SRAM/Netlist`
+1. Go to the path or directory using `cd/SRAM/Netlist`

 3. *To simulate transient Analysis* type :`ngspice Sram.cir.out`